Basra97/2420-Assignment-3-p2/README.md

 sudo nvim /etc/nginx/sites-available/webgen
 ```

-Copy and paste the following server block into the `webgen` server block file.
+Copy and Paste the following server block into the `webgen` server block file.

 ```
 server {